Pregnancy: Prenatal care

 Pre-conception counseling is care that is provided to a woman or couple to discuss conception, pregnancy, current health issues and recommendations for the period before pregnancy.

 Prenatal medical care is the medical and nursing care recommended for women during pregnancy, time intervals and exact goals of each visit differ by country.
 Women who are high risk have better outcomes if they are seen regularly and frequently by a medical professional than women who are low risk.
 A woman can be labeled as high risk for different reasons including previous complications in pregnancy, complications in the current pregnancy, current medical diseases, or social issues.

 The aim of good prenatal care is prevention, early identification, and treatment of any medical complications.
-A basic prenatal visit consists of measurement of blood pressure, fundal height, weight and fetal heart rate, checking for symptoms of labor, and guidance for what to expect next.
+A basic prenatal visit consists of measurement of blood pressure, fundal height, weight and fetal heart rate, checking for symptoms of labour, and guidance for what to expect next.
+Healthcare providers may screen for domestic violence during pregnancy, particularly in regards to reproductive coercion.

 Nutrition

 Nutrition during pregnancy is important to ensure healthy growth of the fetus.
 Nutrition during pregnancy is different from the non-pregnant state.
 There are increased energy requirements and specific micronutrient requirements.
 Women benefit from education to encourage a balanced energy and protein intake during pregnancy.
-Some women may need professional medical advice if their diet is affected by medical conditions, food allergies, or specific religious/ ethical beliefs.
+Some women may need professional medical advice if their diet is affected by medical conditions, food allergies, or specific religious or ethical beliefs.
 Further studies are needed to access the effect of dietary advice to prevent gestational diabetes, although low quality evidence suggests some benefit.
 Adequate periconceptional (time before and right after conception) folic acid (also called folate or Vitamin B9) intake has been shown to decrease the risk of fetal neural tube defects, such as spina bifida.
+L-methylfolate, the bioavailable form of folate is also considered acceptable to take.
+L-methylfolate is best used by the 40% to 60% of the population with genetic polymorphisms that reduce or impair conversion of folic acid into its active form.
 The neural tube develops during the first 28 days of pregnancy, a urine pregnancy test is not usually positive until 14 days post-conception, explaining the necessity to guarantee adequate folate intake before conception.
 Folate is abundant in green leafy vegetables, legumes, and citrus.
 In the United States and Canada, most wheat products (flour, noodles) are fortified with folic acid.